Skill-Issue-Inc/boby/README.md

 # Boby#8915
-Featurefull discord bot with things such as Funbucks™️, Lyric Continuation Complex, and Frick™️ Arg Parser.
+Featureful discord bot with things such as Funbucks™️, Lyric Continuation Complex, and Frick™️ Arg Parser.
 ## Commands
 #### PREFIX: "s!" and "boby " for commands listed here
 #### Key: Command (required field) [optional field] {attachment} - what it does